tparlmer/mindlogs/the-revolution.md

 - Family history of loyalty to Revolutionary Government
 - Intelligence and physical capability measurements
 - Resistance to traditional family attachment

+**The Normalization Process**:
+The program's military origins provide psychological cover for what would otherwise appear as reproductive slavery:
+- Veterans of the original Military Mother Service serve as recruiters and role models
+- Military tradition and honor culture masks coercive elements
+- Institutional continuity from "voluntary" wartime service to mandatory peacetime program
+- Social acceptance through association with patriotic military service
+- Generational memory of economic security during wartime chaos

 ### International Reproductive Technology
 **Learning from Asian Models**: Germany, Korea, China, and Japan lead world in engineered reproduction